marysia/marysia.github.io/_posts/2019-03-11-group-convolutions.markdown

 ## References

 _This research was performed as part of my thesis for the MSc Artificial Intelligence at the University of Amsterdam.
-It was supervised by [Taco Cohen](http://www.tacocohen.wordpress.com) (Machine Learning researcher at Qualcomm and  recently named as one of the [35 under 35 by MIT](https://www.innovatorsunder35.com/the-list/taco-cohen/)) &  prof. dr. [Max Welling](https://staff.fnwi.uva.nl/m.welling/) (research chair in Machine Learning at the University of Amsterdam and a VP Technologies at Qualcomm), as they originally laid the foundation of the work on equivariance and group-convolutional neural networks._
+It was supervised by [Taco Cohen](http://www.tacocohen.wordpress.com) (Machine Learning researcher at Qualcomm) &  prof. dr. [Max Welling](https://staff.fnwi.uva.nl/m.welling/) (research chair in Machine Learning at the University of Amsterdam and a VP Technologies at Qualcomm), as they originally laid the foundation of the work on equivariance and group-convolutional neural networks._

 _Implementations for 2D and 3D group-convolutions in Tensorflow, PyTorch and Chainer can be easily used from the [GrouPy](https://github.com/tscohen/GrouPy) python package.
 A Keras implementation for 2D can be found [here](https://github.com/basveeling/keras-gcnn)._